ÆRFUGL NORD

 Reservoir

-The reservoir contains gas and condensate in sandstone of Cretaceous age in the Lysing Formation.
-It has good properties and lies at a depth of 2800 metres.
+The reservoir contains gas and condensate in sandstone of Late Cretaceous age in the Lysing Formation.
+It is at a depth of 2800 metres and has good quality.

 Recovery strategy